Wilmington Pastor Doused In Wine, Beaten With Bottle, Say Police

 It happened Monday around 2 p.m. at Resurrection Parish in Pike Creek.

-Police say workers heard a struggle and found the suspect punching and kicking the pastor.
+Police say workers heard a struggle and found the suspect — identified as 25-year-old Joshua August — punching and kicking 74-year-old William Graney.

+Church employees say they tried to grab August off of the pastor, but they were pushed away as August allegedly went into another room and grabbed the wine bottle and compressed air can.

-The suspect struck the victim with a bottle of wine, poured it on him and then sprayed compressed air in his mouth.
+Police say August then struck Graney with the wine bottle, poured it on him and then sprayed compressed air in his mouth.

 9 Items From Super Bowl-Winning Eagles Added To Pro Football Hall Of Fame